Gleyber Torres Player Props: Yankees vs. Giants

-On Saturday, Gleyber Torres (on the back of going 1-for-3 with a home run and two RBI) and the New York Yankees play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 4:05 PM ET.
+On Sunday, Gleyber Torres (on the back of going 0-for-4) and the New York Yankees play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
+First pitch is at 1:35 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Giants.
+In his last game he had a hitless performance (0-for-4) against the Giants.

 Gleyber Torres Game Info & Props vs. the Giants